 Do not use a light bulb’s wattage to determine its brightness.

 The ‘lumens’ rating gives a more accurate indication of how bright a light bulb is.
 This is especially important when choosing LED light bulbs as they can give out the same brightness as an incandescent light bulb using much less power.
-For example, an LED light bulb that uses only 5 watts (W) of power emits around the same brightness as a traditional 50W light bulb (see here to find out how we know this).
+For example, an LED light bulb that uses only 5 watts (W) of power emits around the same brightness as a traditional 50W light bulb (see our guide to Light Bulb Testing to find out how we know this).

 Bulbs for general household use will typically have a lumens rating (lm) somewhere between 300-800lm.
 The lumen output of golfball and candle light bulbs may be on the lower end of the scale, as they’re designed for use in smaller lamps, while high-powered outdoor floodlights could emit in excess of 20,000 lumens.